LocalAIEnjoyer/Local-Ollama-AI-Interface/ReadMe.md

 Ending to the document:

 If you've read all of the above, Thank you!
 It means a lot to me that you took the time to read it.

+Special Thanks to:
+MrLagger - Speaking with them gave me some ideas to some of the original features of the project